DeSciL/Qualtrics/Panel/Panel.md

 1. Download our PowerShell script
 2. Create a list with exit codes (exit list)
 3. Upload exit codes into a Qualtrics panel
-4. Link your survey to the panel and generate an access link list.
+4. Link your survey to the panel and generate unique survey links
-5. Create the code list
+5. Create the final code list
 6. Display exit codes

 ---